 Subsections for which no changes are proposed are indicated with “* * * *.”]

-NOTE: This document is incorporated by reference in title 13, California Code of Regulations (CCR), sections 1961.4(f).
+NOTE: This document is incorporated by reference in title 13, California Code of Regulations (CCR), section 1961.4(c).
 It contains the majority of the requirements necessary for certification of a passenger car, light-duty truck, or medium-duty vehicle for sale in California, in addition to containing the exhaust emission standards and test procedures for these motor vehicles.
 However, reference is made in these test procedures to other CARB documents that contain additional requirements necessary to complete an application for certification.
 These other documents are designed to be used in conjunction with this document.
 They include:

 * * * * *